By Kathy Santo | Updated: April 11 2019

 Once you’re there, play some games, give her treats, and basically make it the best place in the house.
 If she’s super food-driven, you could even start feeding her meals in the bathroom!
 By doing this for 10-15 minutes, multiple times a day, you should see her relaxing, and even enjoying her time in the bathroom with you.

 The next step, done simultaneously, is to desensitize her to the shampoo bottle, water, and bathing gloves.
 Instead of storing the bottle in the bathroom, start moving it around the house.
 You can put it on the kitchen counter, on the floor next to her toys, and even near her food bowl (with supervision).
 Eventually, the smell and sight of the bottle will become commonplace to her, alleviating her stress.

 If you think the water is what’s upsetting her, you need to find out exactly why.
 If she’s upset because the water level is rising, then open the drain, and don’t let the water accumulate.
 If it’s the shower hose, use a cup to wet and rinse her.
 Some dogs don’t like water running over their face, so consider using a sponge or washcloth in that area.

-Last but not least, those lovely grooming gloves will have to start showing up on a regular basis, too.
-Yes, that means wearing them at times and in places that you would never have thought of wearing them around the house.
-When you feed her, when you take her outside for a walk, and even when you’re just hanging around the house, the more she gets used to the sight and the smell of them, just like the shampoo bottle, the more relaxed she’ll be when it’s time for her next bath.
-By doing all of this, and maintain a Zen-like calm during her next bath, bath time should become more bearable, if not downright pleasant, for all involved.
+Last but not least, those lovely rubber gloves will have to start showing up on a regular basis, too.
+Yes, that means wearing them at times and in places that you’d never have thought of wearing in the house.
+For example: when you feed her, when you take her outside for a walk, and even when you’re just hanging around the house!
+The more she gets used to the sight and smell of them (just like the shampoo bottle), the more relaxed she’ll be when it’s time for her next bath.
+By doing all of this, and maintaining a Zen-like calm during her next bath, bath time should become more bearable, if not downright pleasant, for all involved.